Skip to main content

 • For Sounds: [Group letter+number]:S[Sound number]-[input number] (e.g., A2:S4-1 for the first input of the Sound 4 of Group A2).

-Setting Up Auxiliary Outputs for Sounds and Groups
+Setting up auxiliary outputs for Sounds and Groups

 The auxiliary outputs of a Sound/Group are configured on the Aux page of the Output properties.